Ideas-Laboratory/SineStream/README.md

 <img src="figures/main.png?raw=true" alt="Screenshot of the MainPage.">

-The input json file should be formatted ad below:
+The input json file should be formatted as below:
 ```
 [
     {